sorfeb/bambangshop/README.md

 > Postman helps me with API Testing on my current work to check and test **HTTP requests** (`GET`, `POST`, `PUT`, `DELETE`, etc.) sent and received by the user to the API endpoints.
 It also offers a feature called **Collections** that is useful to save requests that I can organize and manage that usually consists of related requests, making it easier to organize and execute tests for different parts of the API.

 #### Reflection Publisher-3
+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?
+> This tutorial uses Push model of the Observer pattern, as seen on the `Notification` model that pushes data directly to the subscribers.

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+> **Pull Variation Advantages:**
+>- With the pull model, subscribers only receive updates when they explicitly request them, resulting in **efficient resource utilization** and **reduced server load**.
+>- Subscribers have **flexibility** over when they receive updates and can tailor their requests based on their specific needs.

+> **Pull Variation Disadvantages:**
+>- In the pull model, subscribers need to actively request updates from the publisher, which introduces **additional latency** compared to the push model, where updates are sent proactively.
+>- Synchronization in pull model is **more complex** because Subscribers need to ensure they are pulling updates at the right time and developers need to handle potential race conditions or synchronization issues.
+>- Handling frequent pull requests from multiple subscribers may introduce **potential overhead in request handling** on the server.
+>- Subscribers may receive **stale or outdated data** if they do not pull updates frequently enough or if there are delays in processing their pull requests.
+This can lead to inconsistencies in data perception and impact the reliability of the application.

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.
+>- Each notification will be sent one after the other, in a **sequential** manner.
+This means that the program will send one notification at a time, waiting for each notification to complete before moving on to the next one and may cause **Blocking Behavior** (when the program will pause execution while waiting for each notification to be sent, which could result in delays).
+Those problems will also result in **Limited Scalability** and **Potential Performance Issues**.